backdrop-contrib/leaflet_widget/README.md

 - Download [Leaflet.widget] and place it in your libraries directory (see [Libraries API]).
 E.g: sites/all/libraries
+- Download [Leaflet.draw] and place it in your libraries directory (see [Libraries API]).
+E.g: sites/all/libraries
 - Requires [Leaflet] to be available.
 By default the version bundled with [Leaflet.widget] will be used.
 However if you have [Leaflet module] installed and [Leaflet] located at <path/to/libraries>/leaflet, that version will be